-The financing, which was the first sustainable syndicated financing of a cement company in Spain, continues to be linked to sustainability targets, more specifically to the reduction of CO2 emissions, one of the drivers of the company's sustainability roadmap.
+The financing, which was the first sustainable syndicated financing in the building materials and solutions sector in Europe, continues to be linked to sustainability targets, more specifically to the reduction of carbon emissions, one of the main drivers of the company's sustainability roadmap.

 You might also like